South Platte River in Colorado

 If Deckers and Cheesman are too crowded or pushy, pivot to Eleven Mile Canyon for another technical tailwater day or to the North Fork or Middle Fork only after checking those separate pages for their own access and rule differences.

-Check current Colorado special regulations for the exact South Platte segment before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Colorado special fishing rules for the exact South Platte segment before fishing.
 Cheesman, Deckers, Eleven Mile, and the forks do not all share one simple rule.

 Cheesman Canyon